bcbio/bcbio-nextgen/README.md

 ## bcbio-nextgen

-A python toolkit providing fully automated high throughput sequencing analysis.
+A python toolkit providing best-practice pipelines for fully automated high throughput sequencing analysis.
 You write a high level configuration file specifying your inputs and analysis parameters.
-This input drives a parallelized pipeline handling distributed execution, idempotent processing restarts and safe transactional steps.
-The goal is to provide a shared community resource that handles the data processing part of sequencing analysis, allowing us to focus on the downstream biology.
+This input drives a parallel pipeline that handles distributed execution, idempotent processing restarts and safe transactional steps.
+The goal is to provide a shared community resource that handles the front end data processing component of sequencing analysis, allowing us to focus on the downstream biology.

 ## Quick start